or even semi-annual, pest, mold and dry-rot inspections

 becomes unmanageable and expensive.

-Inspection for dry rot
+Inspection for dry rot and mold

-Damage by the dry rot
+Damage by the fungus that causes dry rot is

 homes.
 This is not the same fungus that has